m039/SharpCpp/README.md

 # SharpCpp

-SharpCpp is a transpiler that generates C++ code from C#.
+SharpCpp is a transpiler that generates C++ code from C# code.
 Currently only [XLIS](https://github.com/m039/XLIS)'s FooBar example is working and nothing else.

 _It is just a raw idea, highly experimental and future of the project is unknown.
 [Read more..](https://github.com/m039/SharpCpp/blob/develop/DevJournal.md)_